pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 The above gotcha is especially damning when impling `Deref` or `DerefMut` on a newtype.
-Let's say we want to create a `SortedVec` type which is just a `Vec` but it's always in sorted order.
+Let's say we want to create a `SortedVec` type, which is just a `Vec` but it's always in sorted order.
 Here's how we might do that:

 ```rust
 struct SortedVec<T: Ord>(Vec<T>);